-• Credit Cards - Most banks in the UK will accept MasterCard, American Express, Eurocard or Visa.
-These can be used to withdraw cash from cash dispensing machines and enable you to obtain money when you first arrive and before you have opened a bank account, provided you know the PIN number (Personal Identification Number) of the card.

-• International Money Order - This can be purchased from home prior to travel and can be exchanged for cash at a Post Office using your Passport as identification.
+- Credit Cards Most banks in the UK will accept MasterCard, American Express, Eurocard or Visa.
+These can be used to withdraw cash from cash dispensing machines and enable you to obtain money when you first arrive and before you have opened a bank account, provided you know the PIN number (Personal Identification Number) of the card. - International Money Order This can be purchased from home prior to travel and can be exchanged for cash at a Post Office using your Passport as identification.
 The money order must be in British (Sterling) currency and can also be made payable to your UK institution if you wish, allowing you to pay for your tuition fees.
-Any additional expenses such as living costs should be placed on a separate money order.

-You will need approximately £200 in British • Transfer of funds5 - This is one of the quickest ways (sterling) currency on arrival in the UK.
-This is to of transferring money from a bank in your country pay for transport, meals and perhaps overnight to one in the UK.
-You can use this method only accommodation for the first few days if needed. when you have opened a bank account in the UK.
-Do not carry any more than this in case it gets lost It can be guite expensive and the transfer must be or stolen.
-It is a good idea to bring some travellers organised with your bank either by yourself, on the cheques with you for emergencies; they can be phone, via fax or through your parents at home.
-It is cashed at an airport Bureau de Change, Post Office therefore very useful to bring your bank's telephone or at a bank.
+Any additional expenses such as living costs should be placed on a separate money order. - Transfer of funds5 This is one of the quickest ways of transferring money from a bank in your country to one in the UK.
+You can use this method only when you have opened a bank account in the UK.
+It can be quite expensive and the transfer must be organised with your bank either by yourself, on the phone, via fax or through your parents at home.
+It is therefore very useful to bring your bank's telephone and fax number with you in case you need to organise this type of transfer.

-5 Please note that the university cannot act as a bank and transfer funds from another source i.e. sponsor into cash/cheque or your personal bank account for you.

-and fax number with you in case you need to organise this type of transfer.
 Please note that if you wish to transfer any funds to the University, make sure to make it clear what the funds are to be used for i.e. to pay for fees or accommodation etc and provide your student ID number if known.

-• Traveller's cheques - Travellers cheques are very useful because they can be changed into sterling at a bureau de change, bank or hotel (although not all hotels offer this facility) enabling you to obtain money before you have organised a bank account.
+•Traveller's cheques - Traveller's cheques are very useful because they can be changed into sterling at a bureau de change, bank or hotel (although not all hotels offer this facility) enabling you to obtain money before you have organised a bank account.

-In the UK, there are no restrictions on the amount of money you can bring in, however your own government may control the ow of funds coming into and out of your home country.
+In the UK, there are no restrictions on the amount of money you can bring in, however your own government may control the amount of of funds coming into and out of your home country.
 Therefore please check the following prior to departure